andrelandgraf/andrelandgraf/contents/articles/2023-07-01_why_you_shouldnt_use_useactiondata.md

 We display a success toast message if a new form submission returns `{ success: true }`.

-What do you think will happen if the submit the same form again and again receive `{ success: true }`?
+What do you think happens if we submit the same form again and the `action` function again returns `{ success: true }`?

 Action data persists and never resets.
 When receiving the same action data, then we won't even notice that new action data has been received.
 Our `useEffect` won't be triggered again.